gkaimakas/angular.validators/README.md

 ### Changelog
+v4.0.3 - the latest version of validator.js is now included autmatically.

 v4.0.0 - updated to validator.js v4.0.0 and new directive is-iso8601

 v3.41.2 - updated to validator.js v3.41.2 and added support for async validation using the asyncValid directive